rwapp/rwapp/README.md

 # Hi.
 I'm Rob.

-I work as a senior iOS Engineer @ Capital One UK and a mobile accessibility specialist.
+I work as a senior iOS Engineer @ Capital One UK and I'm a mobile accessibility specialist.
 (He/Him)

 ### TLDR